pambergonz/project_cars/readme.md

 # *_Cars App_*

-To use this app for first time you should follow the steps below:
+To use this app for the first time you should follow the steps below:

 - Clone the repository git clone
 ```